 Chemical-Specific Training Content

 Training programs should be tailored to the specific nature of each individual workplace and the educational levels of the employees.
 Chemical Specific training information may relate to an entire class of hazardous chemicals when it is appropriate and related to the job.
-Chemical Specific training should explain the following:
+Chemical Specific training should explain the following per O.C.G.A Title 45-22 sections 1-12

 The requirements of the Right to Know Act;